Meet Your Team

 Speech-Language Pathologist, Reg.
 CASLPO #6376

-True to my Zodiac sign -♊️- I am inquisitive, intuitive and communicative.
-I love all humans in all of their glorious diversity and I admire Nature to the fullest.
-I am the proud mother of four children and a plethora of plants, including fruit and vegetable gardens.
-With this in mind, I strive to operate an eco-friendly business with a focus on rural health throughout Northern Ontario.
 I entered the world of Speech-Language Pathology over ten years ago following a short career as a high school teacher and the birth of my special needs son.
-I have extensive experience working with children and adults of all ages in a large variety of settings.
+As an SLP, I have extensive experience working with children and adults of all ages in a large variety of settings.
 I love all areas of practice equally, which makes me a great Generalist for the North.
 Now guided by a strong sense of duty and compassion, I am utilizing my short time here on Earth to help clients achieve success with communication and/or swallowing in a variety of languages thanks to our ever-growing team of like-minded professionals.

 Corry Allair (she/her)